 Are you conducting a community-wide survey, or are you looking at a specific audience?
 For example, if you’re surveying the community about the school system, you may only want to send your survey to families with school-age children.
 Of course, you’ll want to think carefully about this; in this example, you may still want to include everyone, as some people who do not yet have children but plan to may have very insightful thoughts on the education system in the area (it may even be why they moved to the area).

-Other targets could be based on race, gender, income level, level of education.
-Either way, make sure your subgroup is a fair representation of that particular audience.
+Other targets could be based on race, gender, income level, or level of education.
+When selecting participants for your survey or research, ensure they reflect the demographic characteristics of the community, such as age, income, and education, to provide a fair representation of that particular audience.

 4. Consider Your Survey Questions Carefully

-• Provide a good range of answers for multiple-choice questions, not just two options.
-Consider, for example, using Highly satisfied, satisfied, neutral, disappointed, highly disappointed.
+- Provide a good range of answers for multiple-choice questions, not just two options.
+Consider, for example, using highly satisfied, satisfied, neutral, disappointed, and highly disappointed.

 Be sure to download our guide on How To Write Survey Questions Like an Expert for more.